 If you’re counting down the days – and minutes – until fall!
-This year’s Autumnal Equinox occurs on September 22, 2022, at 8:04 PM CST, officially marking the new season.
+This year’s Autumnal Equinox occurs on Sunday, September 22, 2024, 7:43 AM, officially marking the new season.

 What is an Equinox?